Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD: Comparisons to Experimental Data

 \section{Comparisons to Experimental Data}

 In this section we study how the fragmentation functions that we have calculated, possibly complemented by a non-perturbative component, fare in describing $D$ and $B$ meson fragmentation data measured in $e^+e^-$ collisions.
-We consider the following datasets: $B$-mesons production data at the $Z$ peak ($Q=91.2$~GeV), as measured by the ALEPH~\cite{ALEPH:2001pfo}, OPAL~\cite{OPAL:2002plk}, SLD~\cite{SLD:2002poq} and DELPHI~\cite{Barker:2002iuq} collaborations\footnote{While the ALEPH set refers specifically to B-mesons, the SLD, DELPHI and OPAL data are for all weakly decaying bottom-flavoured hadrons and include about 10\% of baryons.}; $D$-mesons production data at the $Z$ peak, as measured by the ALEPH~\cite{ALEPH:1999syy} collaboration; $D$-mesons production data near the $\Upsilon(4S)$ peak ($Q=10.6$~GeV), as measured by the CLEO~\cite{CLEO:2004enr} and BELLE~\cite{Belle:2005mtx} collaborations.
-Electromagnetic initial-state radiation (ISR) effects are accounted for in the $D$-mesons production data near the $\Upsilon(4S)$ peak, according to the procedure detailed in section 3 of~\cite{Cacciari:2005uk}.
+We consider the following datasets: $B$-mesons production data at the $Z$ peak ($Q=91.2$~GeV), as measured by the ALEPH~\cite{ALEPH:2001pfo}, OPAL~\cite{OPAL:2002plk}, SLD~\cite{SLD:2002poq} and DELPHI~\cite{Barker:2002iuq} collaborations\footnote{While the ALEPH set refers specifically to B-mesons, the SLD, DELPHI and OPAL data are for all weakly decaying bottom-flavoured hadrons and include about 10\% of baryons.}; $D$-mesons production data at the $Z$ peak, as measured by the ALEPH~\cite{ALEPH:1999syy} collaboration; $D$-mesons production data near the $\Upsilon(4S)$ peak ($Q=10.6$~GeV), as measured by the CLEO~\cite{CLEO:2004enr} and BELLE~\cite{Belle:2005mtx} collaborations.\footnote{ The BELLE data from ref.~\cite{Belle:2005mtx} have been removed from HEPData in 2014 `at the request of the authors due to an unrecoverable errror in the measurement' (see \url{https://www.hepdata.net/record/ins686014}).
+However, since the corresponding paper does not seem to have been formally retracted, and the CLEO data appear compatible where comparable, we have decided to keep using these BELLE data in this paper, in part to facilitate comparisons with ref.~\cite{Cacciari:2005uk}.} Electromagnetic initial-state radiation (ISR) effects are accounted for in the $D$-mesons production data near the $\Upsilon(4S)$ peak, according to the procedure detailed in section 3 of~\cite{Cacciari:2005uk}.

 We first show how perturbative curves for different perturbative orders (NLO+NLL and NNLO+NNLL) and different prescriptions for the regularisation of the Landau pole (CNO, CGMP) compare to representative data points for $B$-meson production in figure~\ref{fig:pertB} and $D$-meson production in figure~\ref{fig:pertC}.
 We present curves both in Mellin and in direct space, respectively on the left and the right panels.